TessFerrandez/VS2017Demos/DemoScript.md

 3. Open files/folders without solution
 ### Lightweight Load ###
 1. Open the Demo Solution (loading time)
-2. Turn on lightweight load
+2. Turn on lightweight load & remember to close all nodes
 3. Close and reopen

 ## Productivity and Refactoring ##